Never Send Flowers: Plot summary

 Four people, seemingly unrelated, are killed in different ways, by different killers.
 In Switzerland, a fifth person, MI5 agent Laura March, is murdered, again in a new way.
 Since the Swiss police do not want MI5 to investigate a case in which they may be involved, James Bond is assigned to follow the investigation.

 He is met by the Swiss agent Fredericka "Flicka" von Grüsse.
 She tells him that March had gone to Switzerland to meet her brother David, which surprises Bond because March has no siblings.
 However, it turns out that March lied because her brother went crazy and murdered several people.
 He had died in prison, leaving Bond and Flicka still wondering who March had met the last few times in Switzerland.

 Bond and Flicka investigate find a letter from March to David.
-They send a copy to London and while they wait they make love.
+They send a copy to London and while they wait they have sex.
 The next morning they discover that someone stole the letter.
 After informing his boss, Bond goes with Flicka to the mountain where March died and learns that the Swiss police discovered that the suspected killer arrived as one person and left as another, with a distinctive stick.

 Before Bond and Flicka have time to act further, they learn that they have been disconnected from the case, due to the carelessness of the letter.
 Bond then takes a month off.
 He soon discovers that MI5 is shadowing him, and through a deception maneuver he manages to meet one of the MI5 agents he has come to trust.

 She says that March's last boyfriend was David Dragonpol, the best British actor since Laurence Olivier, who recently retired for unknown reasons to his castle on the river Rhine.
 When Bond leaves for a meeting with Flicka, he becomes a suspect in the murder of the MI5 agent.
 Bond goes to the police who have been instructed by Bond's boss, M, to release him.